forestgrape/coronavirus/index.md

 * Infections of Humans:
     - In the 70s and 80s there were a couple of reports that BCoV regularly causes infections in the human intestines.
 Most of them are based on EM images and serological evidence.
 However, since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
     - The HECV-4408 coronavirus was isolated from a child having diarrhea [Zhang et al](#zhang94)
+    - Using RNA sequence data and evolution-models [Dudas et al](#dudas2017) conclude that there are likely hundred of infections per year from camel to humans.
 #### observed interspecies jumps
-* jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, wild ruminants, porcine [Bidokhti et al](#bidokhti).
+* jumps: Bovine coronaviruses have jumped to a whole range of hosts: canine, human, wild ruminants, porcine [Bidokhti et al](#bidokhti).
-* jumps to humans, also called zoonotic events: MERS, Sars-CoV-1 and OC43 are all jumped from animals to humans [refs in work].
+* jumps to humans, also called [zoonosis](#zoonosis): MERS, Sars-CoV-1 and OC43 are all jumped from animals to humans [refs in work].

 <p id='habitat-of-sars-cov-2'>-----</p>

 ## Habitat of Sars-CoV-2
-[will be redone to remove errata and to clarify]<br>
+[in rework to remove errata and to clarify]<br>
 The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by an [empirical reasoning](#empirical-reasoning) based on observations of Covid-19.

 ### constraint reasoning